Political positions of Marco Rubio: Turkey

 Rubio condemned Turkey's wide-ranging crackdown on dissent following a failed July 2016 coup.
 Rubio said: "When you have a regime that’s willing to arrest people or make up charges in order to create leverage, as they did with pastor Brunson, of course I’m concerned."

 Europe

 NATO

 In 2015, Rubio said he would risk a war with Russia to defend America's NATO ally Turkey.

 In January 2019, Rubio was one of eight senators to reintroduce legislation to prevent President Trump from withdrawing the United States from NATO by imposing a requirement of a two-thirds approval from the Senate for a president to suspend, terminate or withdraw American involvement with the international organization following a report that President Trump expressed interest in withdrawing from NATO several times during the previous year.
 Rubio stated that NATO was "more important than ever with Russia’s growing subversive activities in the region and beyond" and it was critical to American national security as well as that of its European allies "that the United States remain engaged and play an active role in NATO."

+In 2023, Rubio and Tim Kaine co-sponsored a provision in the annual National Defense Authorization Act that codified that a U.S. president cannot withdraw from NATO without congressional approval.